 The Apostle Paul’s entire life is explained in terms of one experience – his meeting with Christ on the road to Damascus.
-Although he had a zealot’s hatred for Christ, who was just a few years older than him, Paul probably never saw Jesus before the Ascension.
-Yet he was determined in chasing down the followers of Christ: “entering house after house and dragging out men and women, he handed them over for imprisonment” (Acts 8: 3b).
+Although he had a zealot’s hatred for Christ, who was just a few years older than him, Saint Paul probably never saw Jesus before the Ascension.
+Yet he was determined in chasing down the followers of Christ: ‘entering house after house and dragging out men and women, he handed them over for imprisonment’ (Acts 8: 3b).

-But on the road to Damascus, Christ enters Paul’s own inner home, seizes possession of him, takes command of all his energy, and harnesses it so that Paul becomes a slave of Christ in the ministry of reconciliation as a consequence of that one simple sentence: “I am Jesus, whom you are persecuting” (Acts 9: 5b).
+But, on the road to Damascus, Christ enters Saint Paul’s own inner home, seizes possession of him, takes command of all his energy, and harnesses it so that Paul becomes a slave of Christ in the ministry of reconciliation as a consequence of that one simple sentence: ‘I am Jesus, whom you are persecuting’ (Acts 9: 5b).

 No matter what our failings and our weaknesses, no matter where our blind spots may be, Christ calls us – not once but constantly – to turn around, to turn towards him, to turn our lives around, to turn them over to him.

-Instead of his persecution, Paul is remembered as the first and greatest missionary.
+Instead of his persecution, Saint Paul is remembered as the first and greatest missionary.

-Instead of his three denials, Peter is remembered for his confession of faith, his acceptance of Jesus as the Messiah or the Christ, recorded in the three synoptic Gospels (Matthew 16: 13-20; Mark 8: 13-20; Luke 9: 18-20).
-That Confession of Saint Peter was marked in the Church Calendar on 18 January.
+Instead of his three denials, Saint Peter is remembered for his confession of faith, his acceptance of Jesus as the Messiah or the Christ, recorded in the three synoptic Gospels (Matthew 16: 13-20; Mark 8: 13-20; Luke 9: 18-20).
+That Confession of Saint Peter was marked many Church calendars last Monday [18 January 2021].